 People who delay enrollment in Part B could face a penalty of 10% for each 12-month period when they could have signed up for Part B but did not.
-This premium penalty is added to the standard Part B premium, which in 2022 is $170.10 per month and will be $164.90 in 2023.
+This premium penalty is added to the standard Part B premium, which is $164.90 in 2023.
 For example, if a person becomes eligible at 65 but does not sign up until they’re 70, they could pay a 50% premium penalty.
 This penalty lasts for as long as they have Part B coverage.

 Part D Penalty

 The Part D late enrollment penalty may apply if someone goes without Medicare drug coverage for 63 or more days in a row.
 The penalty is 1% of the national base beneficiary premium for each month without coverage.
 For example, if a person doesn’t have Medicare drug coverage for three years, they may pay a penalty of 1% for each of the 36 months.
 This 36% late enrollment penalty lasts for as long as the person has Medicare drug coverage.

 Can You Have Both Medicare and Private Health Insurance?